Task Management for ADHD: Systems Built for How Your Brain Works

 Completing tasksFollow through to finishHyperfocus or abandonment; rarely steady pacing

-The External Scaffolding Framework for ADHD Task Management
+The External Scaffolding Framework for ADHD task management

-A meta-analysis by Bikic and colleagues studying children and adolescents with ADHD found moderate-to-large effect sizes for organizational skills interventions – g=0.83 for parent-rated outcomes and g=0.54 for teacher-rated outcomes [5].
-Research in adults mirrors these findings: Safren et al. demonstrated that structured cognitive-behavioral interventions outperform passive approaches for medication-treated ADHD adults [2].
-Clinicians have applied the same scaffolding principles in adult practice.
-Building on this evidence, the External Scaffolding Framework is a task management approach we developed specifically for ADHD executive function gaps.
-It works on one principle: anything your brain can’t do reliably, offload to your environment.
+The External Scaffolding Framework is a Goals and Progress approach that replaces internal executive function with three external systems: visual task boards, automated reminders, and environmental triggers.
+It rests on solid evidence that external structure works for ADHD.
+A meta-analysis by Bikic and colleagues studying children and adolescents with ADHD found moderate-to-large effect sizes for organizational skills interventions, with a weighted mean of g=0.83 for parent-rated organizational outcomes and g=0.54 for teacher-rated outcomes [5].
+Research in adults points the same direction: Safren and colleagues demonstrated in a randomized controlled trial that structured cognitive-behavioral therapy outperformed relaxation with educational support for medication-treated ADHD adults, with response rates of 53% versus 23% [2].
+Building on that evidence, the framework works on one principle: anything your brain can’t do reliably, offload to your environment.

 Key Takeaway